kaidokert/fsfw/docs/devicehandlers.rst

+.. _dhb-prim-doc:

 Device Handlers
 ==================

-Device handler components rerpresent, control and monitor equipment, for example sensors or actuators of a spacecraft or the payload.
+Device handler components represent, control and monitor equipment, for example sensors or actuators of a spacecraft or the payload.

 Most device handlers have the same common functionality or requirements, which are fulfilled by implementing an certain interface: